Last updated November, 2020

 - Are you a gamer?
 Check out Amazon Prime Canada Gaming – maybe there’s some ways to save money on other gaming services you’re a part of, which will help pay for your Amazon Prime membership in Canada.

 - Do you make lots of credit card purchases?
 If so, you could make extra money as a Amazon Prime Canada member.
-You receive 1% of additional rewards as a Prime member on the Amazon Mastercard Canada.
+You receive 1% of additional rewards as an Amazon Prime Canada benefits member on the Amazon Mastercard Canada.
 Spending $3950 in a year will reward you with half of your Prime membership fee.
-Spending $7000 in a year and you’ll pay for all of your Prime membership.
+Spending $7000 on anything on your credit card in a year and you’ll pay for all of your Prime membership.